primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...2]SystemOverview/+page.md

 }
 ```

-We use the relay API to simplify the integration process for Builder Organizations.
-Similar to the sending of templates to Flashbots, we suggest adding a function named **`SubmitBlockPrimev`** to the relay interface of your Builder Node Implementation, so that can send payloads to Builder Boost.
+We use the relay API to simplify the integration process for providers.
+Similar to the sending of block to a relay, we suggest adding a function named **`SubmitBlockPrimev`** to the relay interface of your Block builder Node Implementation, so that it can send payloads to builder-boost.

 <aside>
-💡 The API Request to Builder Boost should look as follows:
+💡 The API Request to builder-boost should look as follows:
 1. The following header is added `X-BUILDER-TOKEN: <primev-token>`
 2. The payload is the same as the one passed to SubmitBlockCapella

 </aside>

-### Templates Processing
+### Processing Block Templates

 <img src={PrimevOverview} alt="primev overview" width="100%"/>

 Notice in the diagram above, the flow of templates follow the following pattern:

-1. Templates are generated and sent to Flashbots relay to be committed
+1. Block bids are sent to Flashbots relay
-2. Those same templates are subsequently sent to Builder Boost to have metadata extracted
+2. Block templates are sent to builder-boost to compute execution data
-3. Metadata is sent to the Primev network
+3. Execution data is sent to the Primev network

-## Builder Boost Overview
+## builder-boost Overview

 ### Directory Structure Overview